 Daily Deed

-He was poking around the spigot, hoping for a few drops, wishing the faucet.
+He was poking around the spigot, hoping for a few drops, wishing the faucet was running.
 And although he was a seagull, I could feel his want.

 I approached at a slow gait while he gave me the side-eye.
 When I got too close, he waddled away.
 I decided to wash my feet then and there, though I had been planning a longer walk through the sand.
 I would take the short way home instead of de-sanding myself at the next washing station.